anishp22/SOFE3650FinalProject/Iteration 1/Iteration1.md

 This section contains the results of the activites that are performed in each of the steps of ADD in the first iteration of the design process.

-The pdf file with the full report on iteration 1 can be found here. <--- INSERT LINK TO FOLDER 1

 <h3>System Constraints</h3>